-Reconnected country across south-western Australia, from the wet forests in the southwest corner to the dry woodlands and mallee bordering the Nullarbor Plain, in which ecosystem function and biodiversity are restored and maintained.
+Reconnected, resilient country and communities, from the wet forests of the south-west to the semi-arid woodland and mallee bordering the Nullarbor, in which ecosystem function and biodiversity are restored and maintained.

 Giving fire back to Goreng Country